BritishGeologicalSurvey/VIGIL/README.md

 	+ Weather station data
 	In this mode, the script is design to extract weather data in the time interval specified by the user from selected weather data file.
 The script reads the number of files, file location and name from weather_stations.txt; the file data should be stored in the folder weather_stations.
 The following flags control the execution of weather.py:
-usage: weather.py [-h] [-M MODE] [-RT RUN_TYPE] [-CS CONTINUOUS_SIMULATION] [-S START_DATE] [-E END_DATE] [-SY SAMPLED_YEARS [SAMPLED_YEARS ...]] [-SM SAMPLED_MONTHS [SAMPLED_MONTHS ...]] [-SD SAMPLED_DAYS [SAMPLED_DAYS ...]] [-V VOLC] [-LAT LAT] [-LON LON]
+usage: weather.py [-h] [-M MODE] [-RT RUN_TYPE] [-CS CONTINUOUS_SIMULATION] [-S START_DATE] [-E END_DATE]
-                  [-EL ELEV] [-NS SAMPLES] [-ERA5 ERA5] [-WST STATION] [-N NPROC] [-TD TWODEE] [-DG DISGAS] -h, --help            show this help message and exit -M MODE, --mode MODE  Possible options: reanalysis, forecast.
+                  [-SY SAMPLED_YEARS] [-SM SAMPLED_MONTHS] [-SD SAMPLED_DAYS] [-V VOLC] [-LAT LAT] [-LON LON] [-EL ELEV] [-NS SAMPLES] [-ERA5 ERA5] [-WST STATION] [-N NPROC] [-TD TWODEE] [-DG DISGAS] Input data optional arguments:
+  -h, --help            show this help message and exit -M MODE, --mode MODE  Possible options: reanalysis, forecast.
 If reanalysis, either ERA5 or WST options should be on.
+If
-If forecast, GFS data will be downloaded and processed -RT RUN_TYPE, --run_type RUN_TYPE
+                        forecast, GFS data will be downloaded and processed (default: reanalysis) -RT RUN_TYPE, --run_type RUN_TYPE
                         Specify if the simulation is a new one or a restart.
-Possible options are: new, restart -CS CONTINUOUS_SIMULATION, --continuous_simulation CONTINUOUS_SIMULATION
+Possible options are: new, restart (default: new)
+  -CS CONTINUOUS_SIMULATION, --continuous_simulation CONTINUOUS_SIMULATION
                         Specify if the simulation is continuous between the specified start and end dates.
-Possible options are True or False
-  -S START_DATE, --start_date START_DATE
+Possible options are True or False (default: False) -S START_DATE, --start_date START_DATE
                         Start date of the sampling period.
-Format: DD/MM/YYYY -E END_DATE, --end_date END_DATE
+Format: DD/MM/YYYY (default: 999) -E END_DATE, --end_date END_DATE
                         Start date of the sampling period.
-Format: DD/MM/YYYY -SY SAMPLED_YEARS [SAMPLED_YEARS ...], --sampled_years SAMPLED_YEARS [SAMPLED_YEARS ...]
+Format: DD/MM/YYYY (default: 999) -SY SAMPLED_YEARS, --sampled_years SAMPLED_YEARS
-                        Specify years to sample from the time interval (comma separated values) -SM SAMPLED_MONTHS [SAMPLED_MONTHS ...], --sampled_months SAMPLED_MONTHS [SAMPLED_MONTHS ...]
+                        Specify years to sample from the time interval (default: ) -SM SAMPLED_MONTHS, --sampled_months SAMPLED_MONTHS
-                        Specify months to sample from the time interval (comma separated values) -SD SAMPLED_DAYS [SAMPLED_DAYS ...], --sampled_days SAMPLED_DAYS [SAMPLED_DAYS ...]
+                        Specify months to sample from the time interval (default: ) -SD SAMPLED_DAYS, --sampled_days SAMPLED_DAYS
-                        Specify days to sample from the time interval (comma separated values) -V VOLC, --volc VOLC  This is the volcano ID based on the Smithsonian Institute IDs
-  -LAT LAT, --lat LAT   Volcano latitude
-  -LON LON, --lon LON   Volcano longitude
-  -EL ELEV, --elev ELEV
+                        Specify days to sample from the time interval (default: ) -V VOLC, --volc VOLC  This is the volcano ID based on the Smithsonian Institute IDs (default: 999) -LAT LAT, --lat LAT   Volcano latitude (default: 999) -LON LON, --lon LON   Volcano longitude (default: 999) -EL ELEV, --elev ELEV
-                        Volcano elevation
-  -NS SAMPLES, --samples SAMPLES
+                        Volcano elevation (default: 999) -NS SAMPLES, --samples SAMPLES
-                        Number of days to sample
-  -ERA5 ERA5, --ERA5 ERA5
+                        Number of days to sample (default: 1) -ERA5 ERA5, --era5 ERA5
                         True: Use ERA5 reanalysis.
-False: Do not use ERA5 reanalysis
-  -WST STATION, --station STATION
+False: Do not use ERA5 reanalysis (default: False) -WST STATION, --station STATION
                         True: Use weather station data.
-False: Do not use weather station data
-  -N NPROC, --nproc NPROC
+False: Do not use weather station data (default: False) -N NPROC, --nproc NPROC
-                        Maximum number of allowed simultaneous processes -TD TWODEE, --twodee TWODEE
+                        Maximum number of allowed simultaneous processes (default: 1) -TD TWODEE, --twodee TWODEE
-                        on or off, to prepare additional weather data files for Twodee.
-  -DG DISGAS, --disgas DISGAS
+                        on or off, to prepare additional weather data files for Twodee. (default: off) -DG DISGAS, --disgas DISGAS
-                        on or off, to run Disgas
+                        on or off, to run Disgas (default: off)

 ```

 - run_models.py